jamesmontemagno/VibratePlugin/README.md

 #### Platform Tweaks

 **iOS**
-There is no API to vibrate for a specific amount of time, so it will vibrate for the default time the system specifies (around 500 milliseconds..
+There is no API to vibrate for a specific amount of time, so it will vibrate for the default time the system specifies (around 500 milliseconds)..

 **Android**
 The `android.permission.VIBRATE` permission will automatically be added for you into your AndroidManifest.xml